jlangch/venice/doc/readme/excel.md

 </br>

-The function `excel/write-values` writes multiple values to consecutive cells in row starting at at a col. The row and col numbers are 1-based!
+The function `excel/write-values` writes multiple values to consecutive cells in row starting at a column.
+The row and col numbers are 1-based!

 ```clojure
 (do